-- Check whether the flue gas temperature sensor is correctly installed (bayonet fitting).
-See previous diagram. - If required, correct the position of the flue gas temperature sensor. - 3.
-Check the flue gas temperature sensor resistance.
+- 3. Check the flue gas temperature sensor resistance.
 See previous chapter.
 Replace faulty flue gas temperature sensor if required. - 4.
-Turn off the ON/OFF switch. - Turn the ON/OFF switch back on.
+Turn off the ON/OFF switch. - 5.
+Turn the ON/OFF switch back on.
 Restart the commissioning assistant. - 6.
 Check for leaks on the flue gas side.